jkbhagatio/J_Clust/README.md

 Please contact me with any suggestions, feedback, or questions!
 Jai Bhagat - jaib1@mit.edu

 This code is distributed and protected under the Fair Source License.
 For more information, see [here](https://fair.io/)

-****Note on computation:**

-Currently, on a system that runs 16 GB RAM, if loading in raw signal, J_Clust is optimized to handle up to 100000 spikes per session, and OPTICS is optimized to cluster up to 40000 spikes.
-If loading in pre-detected spike waveforms, or for systems with > 16 GB RAM, the number of spikes the program can handle is larger.